Work is important. Now that is an understatement.

 The decision to go completely freelancing cannot be taken in haste.
 It needs thorough planning.
 You just can’t get up one day and quit your job, unless you’re sitting on a fat bank balance.
 Talk to your family and include them in your thought process.
 A lot could be going on in your mind, and your family might be able to help you with the job and career-related queries.
 Don’t make it only about yourself, as they are the ones who will be directly affected.

 Planning, building a portfolio and creating a network takes time.
 Be patient, and cope up with that irritating job of yours a bit more!
-In fact, thinking ahead about your freelancing days could inject some much needed positive energy in you.
+Thinking ahead about your freelancing days could inject some much needed positive energy in you.

-The fear of losing regular income can actually make you realize how difficult it is to break away from a routine.
+The fear of losing the regular income can make you realize how difficult it is to break away from a routine.

 When you’re used to getting a salary at the beginning of each month, you’re able to create a pattern.
-The idea is to save money, so that you can try and maintain that pattern, especially at the beginning of your new endeavor.
+The idea is to save money, so that you can try and maintain that pattern, especially at the beginning of your new endeavour.
 This is important even if your family members are self-reliant.
-It is possible that you’re risking the overall financial stability of your household.
+You may be risking the overall financial stability of your household.

-It goes without saying that you need to try and get projects to work on as early as possible, in order to not entirely rely on your savings.
+You need to try and get projects to work on as early as possible, to not entirely rely on your savings.
 Especially when you’re a novice freelancer, it is good to have guidance on how to begin your new journey.

 Leaving your job for a freelance career puts you through a lot of emotions.
 There are excitement and curiosity about the future projects that you want to take up.
 You are also nervous, feeling how it is going to go.
 You hope that all your plans will fall into place and that you end up feeling like it’s the best decision you’ve ever made.

 Working in an office or being a freelancer can be a tricky decision to make.